-As announced by NHS Wales in March, St Joseph's Hospital joined the national response to Covid-19.
+As announced by NHS Wales, St Joseph's Hospital joined the national response to Covid-19.
 We were proud to assist the NHS in this way - uniting across the healthcare sector has never been so important for patients.

-We are offering face to face and virtual consultations with our leading specialists, giving you fast access to expert healthcare advice during the current Covid-19 restrictions.
+When it's clinically appropriate and safe to do so, you'll be able to book face to face consultations with our leading specialists, giving you fast access to expert healthcare advice during the current Covid-19 restrictions.

 It's our duty of care to ensure that we take every precaution to keep our patients and employees safe during this time.
 The government have issued the following guidance which we’d ask you to follow.